figoya/low-co2-state-manager/README.md

-# Low Carbon State Manager
+# Low CO2 State Manager
-A low-carbon, event-driven, state-manager for front-end web applications and websites that use web components
+A low-CO2, event-driven, state-manager for front-end web applications and websites that use web components

 ## Why and when should you use it?

 If you want a light-weight front end that can handle complex user interactions and their results in a graceful and intuitive way.

-## Why is it low carbon?
+## Why is it low CO2?

 The internet demands a lot of electricity.
 The transfer of data is a big part of this.
-Low Carbon State Manager is just 3K in size and can enable you to have a sophisticated front end without using a "single page application" which typically involves the transfer of a gratuitously-large amount of code for every user.
+Low CO2 State Manager is just 3K in size and can enable you to have a sophisticated front end without using a "single page application" which typically involves the transfer of a gratuitously-large amount of code for every user.

 ## Background